CZ-NIC/fred-docs/EPPReference/ProtocolBasics/ServiceDiscovery.rst

    </epp>

-.. rubric:: FRED-client equivalent

 .. code-block:: shell
+   :caption: FRED-client equivalent

    > hello

-.. index:: greeting
+.. index:: greeting, Ⓔgreeting

 Greeting element structure
 --------------------------

-.. index:: Ⓔgreeting

 The ``<greeting>`` element is a child of ``<epp>`` and defined in the standard EPP namespace.